jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/objectivec-macos.md

 Quickstarts are also available for [speech synthesis](~/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech-langs/objectivec-macos.md).

-In this article, you learn how to create a macOS app in Objective-C by using the Azure Cognitive Services Speech SDK to transcribe speech recorded from a microphone to text.
+In this article, you learn how to create a macOS app in Objective-C by using the Azure Cognitive Research Technologies Speech SDK to transcribe speech recorded from a microphone to text.

 ## Prerequisites